Passiflora (Passion Vine)

 Side Effects and Safety Considerations

 Passionflower is generally well-tolerated by most users.
-However, understanding potential side effects helps you enjoy this calming herb safely in your smoking blends or teas.
+However, knowing the potential side effects helps you enjoy this calming herb safely in your smoking blends or teas.

-Common side effects are typically mild and temporary:
+Common side effects are typically mild and short-lived:

 • Dizziness or lightheadedness, especially when standing up quickly